 Excess humidity or moisture in interior spaces of buildings results in the build-up of mould, algae, rot, and mildew.
-These elements can cause extensive damage to features like roofing, flooring, walls, and insulation when left untreated.
-In order to avoid such significant issues, proper inspection of the entire structure has to be carried out efficiently and professionally.
+When left untreated, these elements can cause extensive damage to features, including roofing, flooring, walls, and insulation.
+In order to avoid these major issues, proper inspection of the entire structure has to be carried out in an efficient and professional way.

 The amount of moisture in the building needs to be measured.
-A moisture metre can easily detect moisture within tiles or vinyl.
-This device helps identify concealed leaks in bathrooms or shower floors and provides readings of moisture levels within the structure.
+A moisture metre can easily detect higher than normal moisture content within building elements.
+A moisture meter and thermal imaging devices help in identifying concealed leaks in bathrooms or shower floors and provides readings of moisture levels within the structure.

-This helps the inspector trace the leak to the point of origin and determine the cause of entry.
-The building inspector must have complete knowledge of various building materials and components to carry out the inspection effectively.
+This helps the inspector trace back the leak to the point of origin, and also determine the cause of entry.
+It is crucial that the building inspector has complete knowledge of various building materials and components, in order to carry out the inspection effectively.

-The expert also needs to understand Australian Building Standards and reference guides for water damage restoration.
-When the inspector gives the client the building and pest inspection report, they also need to provide recommended solutions for the problem.
+The building consultant also needs to have a good understanding of the National Construction Codes, Australian Building Standards and reference guides for water damage in structures.
+When the inspector provides the building and pest inspection report, they also include recommendations for the client.

 A thermal imaging camera when used in the inspection a building is used as a tool to assist in identifying the thermal trace of a building defect.
 Defects that a thermal camera may identify are: